catenax-eV/catenax-ev.github.io/docs/standards/CX-0133-OnlineControlandSimulation/CX-0133-OnlineControlandSimulation.md

 ##### 4.6.2.4 EDC Data Asset Structure

-The HTTP GET endpoint introduced in chapter [4.6.2.1 API Endpoints & resources](#4621-api-endpoints--resources) MUST NOT be called from a supply chain partner directly.
+The HTTP POST endpoint introduced in chapter [4.6.2.1 API Endpoints & resources](#4621-api-endpoints--resources) MUST NOT be called from a supply chain partner directly.
 Rather, it MUST be called via an EDC communication.
 Therefore, the endpoint MUST be offered as an EDC Data Asset.

 - The asset definition MUST have a property “@id”.
 This property MUST be used to identify the asset when searching the assets catalog of a supplier as well as initiating a transfer process.
 Because the asset reflects the contractual relationship between OSim partners, only one asset with the aforementioned property MUST be visible to the customer at any time to avoid ambiguity.
 The value for this property can be chosen freely but must be unique.
 - The asset definition SHOULD contain a property “description” as a sub property of "properties" with a "value" for a human readable description of the asset when providing the contract offer catalog for the consumer and make it easier and readable for a human what kind of data this asset contains.